-I would like to provide an example of one of the lines of the Hays Code just so you can hear how these rules were presented.
-An easy one for me to say without getting uncomfortable is:
+I would like to provide an example of one of the lines of the Hays Code just so you can hear how these rules were presented:

 What happened???
 I’ll tell you what happened.

 How long ago was it when we lost our trust in Disney?
-The little we had left after witnessing the occult in the Princess and the Frog was shattered in 2017 with their remaking of Beauty and the Beast.
+The little we had left after witnessing the occult portrayed in the Princess and the Frog was shattered in 2017 with their Beauty and the Beast remake.

 Children’s movies, not fit for adults to watch.

 So what will we do when the last of the Christian directors, producers and actors in the movie industry are gone?
-We will turn to Catholic movies that are being produced by groups like San Genesio Entertainment, who specialize in children’s cinema.
+We will turn to Catholic movies that are being produced by groups like Industrious Family Films, who specialize in children’s cinema.

-Many Catholics all over America have seen the need this country is in reforming better movies.
-This is the mission of San Genesio Entertainment.
-These moviemakers encourage each other and inspire each other and together they will make a new Hollywood.
+Many Catholics all over America have seen the need this country is in of a reformation in the movie making business.
+This is the mission of Industrious Family Films.

 We feel that creating Catholic family films is a team effort.
 We need your prayers and your support.
 To keep you in the loop we promise to keep you up to date as we work on our family films.
-Read our San Genesio blog to hear about our current movie project.
+Read our Industrious Family Films blog to hear about our current movie project.